NINAnor/covid19-air-pollution/README.md

 This is an Rproject with a complex workflow that requires manual transfer of data between local PC, Google Earth Engine and Amazon Web Services.
 Therefore it is not a seamless workflow and anyone interested in comonents of the analysis are encouraged to contact Zander Venter: zander.venter@nina.no

 Due to GitHub data file limitations, there are three CSV files that have been truncated to save space.
-Please contact Zander Venter for acces to original files if needed.
+Please use the full data stored at Zenodo: https://zenodo.org/records/11064640

 This applies to files:
 - "./DATA/Stations/openaq/city_day_agg.csv"